On the Parallel Complexity of Group Isomorphism via Weisfeiler-Leman: Preliminaries

 \subsection{Groups}

 Unless stated otherwise, all groups are assumed to be finite and represented by their Cayley tables.
 For a group of order $n$, the Cayley table has $n^{2}$ entries, each represented by a binary string of size $\lceil \log_{2}(n) \rceil$.
-For an element $g$ in the group $G$, we denote the \textit{order} of $g$ as $|g|$.
+For an element $g$ in the group $G$, we denote the \textit{order} of $g$ by $|g|$.
 We use $d(G)$ to denote the minimum size of a generating set for the group $G$.

 The \textit{socle} of a group $G$, denoted $\text{Soc}(G)$, is the subgroup generated by the minimal normal subgroups of $G$.
 If $G$ has no Abelian normal subgroups, then $\text{Soc}(G)$ decomposes as the direct product of non-Abelian simple factors.
-The \textit{normal closure} of a subset $S \subseteq G$, denoted $\text{ncl}(S)$, is the smallest normal subgroup of $G$ that contains $S$.
+The \textit{normal closure} of a subset $S \subseteq G$, which we denote $\text{ncl}(S)$, is the smallest normal subgroup of $G$ that contains $S$.